weavedb/weavedb/docs/docs/troubleshooting.md

 ```
 ### v0.27.x

-To work with v0.27.x, you need to set `type: 2` when instanciating the SDK.
+To work with v0.27.x, you need to set `type: 2` when instantiating the SDK.
 This will turn on the KVS feature required for v0.27.x.

 ```js
 import SDK from "weavedb-sdk"